MVBarros/Network-Computer-Security-Project/README.md

 `openjdk version 1.8.0_232`

+`Vagrant 2.2.6`

+`Virtualbox 6.0`

 ### Setup:

 All of the modules must be configured with the correct keys.
 To do so, run the script `root-gen.sh`, which automatically creates and copies the key files to the respective folders.

 They must also have the respective database setups.
 To do so you need to run the `schema.sql` file in `/src/main/resources/db` of the server, key-server and backup modules.
 The client has no database and as such no script is needed.

-We recomend you run `mvn clean install` on the root directory to install all dependencies for the project.
+We recomend you run `mvn clean install` on the root directory to install all dependencies for the project and create all of the respective jars.

-You should then run `mvn compile exec:java` in the key-server, backup and server modules by that order (note that starting them in a different order will mean the system will not run)
+The project is configured with hardcoded IPs that are assigned to each VM in the vagrant file.

+To create and start the VMs run vagrant up in the folder containing the Vagrantfile.
+Note that each VM has 512 MBs of RAM and that the script takes a long time to finish.

+The VMS that are create are:
+* `client`
+* `server`
+* `tig-firewall`
+* `key-server`
+* `backup`

+To enter a VM do `vagrant ssh <vm name>`.

+Before running any servers it is recomended you setup the firewall.
+Enter the `tig-firewall` VM and run the command `sudo /home/vagrant/proj/iptables/setup.sh`

+We hope the names are self explanatory.
+Each VM has a shared folder of the project directory in the path `/home/vagrant/proj`.
+In the run folder you will find a script to run each of the Servers (`run_server.sh`, `run_backup.sh`, `run_keys.sh`).

+Run each server in the respective VM in a different terminal window.

-To run the client yo must first to `mvn clean install` on the client module.
-Then go into the `target` directory and run `java -jar tig-client-1.0.0-SNAPSHOT-jar-with-dependencies.jar` with the options you want to run.
+To run the client you must enter the client VM.
+Then go into the `target` directory of the client module and run `java -jar tig-client-1.0.0-SNAPSHOT-jar-with-dependencies.jar` with the options you want to run.
 The avaliable options are:

 *  `-b`                                 Use to list Backup files
 *  `-c filename permission target`    Use to change Access Control options of a file